Apple appeal against EU tax demand would break new ground

 That would leave the door open to a smaller tax demand being levied.

-A Reuters investigation in 2013 showed that at least 74 percent of the 50 biggest U.S. technology companies, including Google and Facebook, use practices similar to Apple’s to reduce their tax bills. here
+A Reuters investigation in 2013 showed that at least 74 percent of the 50 biggest U.S. technology companies, including Google (GOOGL.O) and Facebook(FB.O), use practices similar to Apple’s to reduce their tax bills

+Ireland is now supposed to calculate exactly how much Apple owes, which is typically paid ahead of an appeal, using the Commission’s methodology.

 Apple's appeal will first be to the EU’s General Court, which will take two to three years to rule, lawyers say.
 A likely appeal to the ECJ could take another two years.